You are not alone.

 Making your own ice cream is super easy, but if you can’t there are a few clean brands you can usually find at the store.
 Always check your ingredient lists, and be suspicious of anything other than cream, milk, sugar, egg yolks, ground vanilla beans and vanilla extract!
 Be especially weary of harmful gut additives like carrageenan and high fructose corn syrup.

-2) Salted bone broth & ripe fruit before bed
+2) Salted bone broth and ripe fruit before bed

 Bone broth is high in glycine, an amino acid that has many anti-inflammatory and anti-stress properties.
 “A generous supply of glycine/gelatin, against a balanced background of amino acids, has a great variety of antistress actions.
 Glycine is recognized as an “inhibitory” neurotransmitter, and promotes natural sleep.”
 Dr. Ray Peat, PhD. (source)